 Cost: JetBlue says its customers will get a discount.
 According to USA Today, they’ll pay $143 including shipping – a $7 discount.

 United Airlines was the first major U.S. carrier to announce that they will be offer COVID-19 testing, starting in San Francisco (SFO).
-If the program is successful they are looking to expand it across the country.
+They have now announced testing availability for passengers traveling to some the Caribbean and Latin American destinations from George Bush International airport in Houston.

-Who Can Get Tested: United passengers traveling from San Fransico to Hawaii.
+Who Can Get Tested: United passengers traveling from San Fransico to Hawaii, or from Houston (IAH) to any of the destinations listed above.

-What Kind of COVID-19 Tests: United has partnered with Color to offer physician-ordered self-collected COVID-19 tests.
+What Kind of COVID-19 Tests: In San Fransisco, United has partnered with Color to offer physician-ordered self-collected COVID-19 tests.
 GoHealth rapid testing will also be available at the airport.

 How To Get a Test: Passengers flying to Hawaii will get an email from United offering a Color COVID-19 at home test prior to their flight.
 It’s recommended that passengers order the test 10 days before their trip and then take the test 72 hours prior to departure.
 They will drop the tests in overnight mail or a dropbox at SFO Airport.
 Color will then process the tests and email or text the results within 24- 48 hours.